telerik/ajax-docs/controls/menu/templates/overview.md

 >

->caution If you add items via a **WebService** , templates will not be applied to these items.
+>caution If you add items via a **WebService**, templates will not be applied to these items.
+>

+>caution In Mobile render mode, RadMenu does not support Templates and images cannot be added to menu items by using their ImageUrl property.
 >

 # See Also